vapor/docs/fluent/model.md

 ## Preparations

 Some databases, like MySQL, need to be prepared for a new schema.
 In MySQL, this means creating a new table.
+Preparations are also equatable to migrations, as they can be used to alter schemes after they've already been created.

 ### Prepare